 As part of the challenge, UKRI will commit up to £12 million over four years to establish the ERRC, a network of multi-disciplinary and inter-disciplinary researchers, and key stakeholders, to work together on smart local energy systems.

 The ERRC will work closely with the Energy Systems Catapult to provide analysis, evaluation and assessment of the demonstrators and designs funded under the Prospering from the Energy Revolution programme.
 Additionally, the ERRC will deliver a suite of strategic research projects that address industrially-led challenges in the development of local, investable, consumer-centred energy approaches to create prosperous clean energy communities, in collaboration with existing research from within and beyond energy research investments.

-The call will launch in June and, in collaboration with the Department for Business, Energy & Industrial Strategy and the Knowledge Transfer Network, UKRI is hosting a consortium-building workshop in Birmingham on 9-10 July 2018.
-This workshop will be an opportunity for potential applicants to explore and shape what the structure of the ERRC might look like, and what services and support it will offer, for instance in system modelling and access to test facilities.
+The call launched in June and, in collaboration with the Department for Business, Energy & Industrial Strategy and the Knowledge Transfer Network, UKRI hosted a consortium-building workshop in Birmingham on 9-10 July 2018.
+This workshop was an opportunity for potential applicants to explore and shape what the structure of the ERRC might look like, and what services and support it will offer, for instance in system modelling and access to test facilities.

-The workshop will discuss approaches and propositions for the ERRC and undertake consortium building, and is expected to produce:
+The workshop discussed approaches and propositions for the ERRC and undertake consortium building, to produce:

 - a strong grouping of engaged people across disciplines who support the concept of the Energy Revolution Research Consortium

 - agreement and understanding of potential formats, associated skills / capability requirements that are additional versus existing capability

 - future research challenges of ERRC, and its relationship with other research and innovation activities.